-I’m a writer, editor, blogger, crafter, speaker and brainstormer-for-hire.
+I’m a writer, editor, blogger, maker and speaker.

-My favourite passion is Mighty Ugly, through which I facilitate hands-on and discussion-based workshops and lecture-conversations that help people confront creative demons, experiment with new approaches to creative expression, and build confidence in what they make and do.
+My passion is Mighty Ugly, through which I facilitate hands-on and discussion-based workshops and lecture-conversations that help people confront creative demons, experiment with new approaches to creative expression, and build confidence in what they make and do.
 (It’s for all sorts of people, whether they identify as being creative or not.)
 Go on over to that site to learn more about it, and to see what kinds of awesome ugly creatures people have created in hands-on workshops.
-Look for Make It Mighty Ugly: Exercises And Advice For Getting Creative Even When It Ain’t Pretty, due out in the fall of 2014.
+Look for Make It Mighty Ugly: Exercises And Advice For Getting Creative Even When It Ain’t Pretty, available in bookstores everywhere.

 I also work as a freelance writer, editor and speaker.
 I love to write about anything related (even remotely) to creativity, and I also love to write on assignment.
 If you’re a magazine editor or blogger and would like to chat about a possible writing assignment, I’d love to hear from you.